-Where a partner institution is considering a major, moderate or minor change the University must be consulted in advance of the change being implemented.
+Where a partner institution is considering a major, moderate or minor change the OU must be consulted in advance of the change being implemented.

-Where experience of running a programme, developments in the subject area or advice from External Examiners leads to minor changes, these must be approved in accordance with the agreed procedures of the partner institution, and in consultation with the University.
+Where experience of running a programme, developments in the subject area or advice from External Examiners leads to minor changes, these must be approved in accordance with the agreed procedures of the partner institution, and in consultation with the OU.
 The SQPM may wish to consult the Academic Reviewer before allowing minor changes to be implemented.
-The University expects that programme teams will make full use of the ability to make minor changes in the interests of keeping programmes relevant and up-to-date, and in response to the outcomes of quality monitoring.
+The OU expects that programme teams will make full use of the ability to make minor changes in the interests of keeping programmes relevant and up-to-date, and in response to the outcomes of quality monitoring.
 The institution must provide a brief account of such changes and the approval process for these changes to be given in the subsequent annual monitoring report (see section E) for the programme in question.

-Moderate changes to a programme will require formal approval by the University.
+Moderate changes to a programme will require formal approval by the OU.
 The request should be submitted at least 6 months prior to the date on which the change is expected to come into effect.
 The form that the approval process takes will depend on the scale of the changes, but a rationale for the changes must always be provided.
 In most cases, consultation with external advisors will be required.
 The SQPM will decide the level of academic scrutiny required and then obtain approval from the Quality Management Group.
 CuPC will be informed of the changes made under this category.

-Major changes to a programme will require formal approval by the University.
+Major changes to a programme will require formal approval by the OU.
 Proposals for changes should be submitted as part of the Annual Workload Request.
 If this is not possible for any reason the request should be submitted at least 6 months prior to the date on which the change is expected to come into effect.
 The form that the approval process takes will depend on the scale of the changes, but a rationale for the changes must always be provided.
 In most cases, consultation with external advisors will be required.

 Major changes are generally approved by correspondence (see section D2.6).
 The documentation required to support the change should be discussed with the SQPM.
-The SQPM will send the proposal for changes electronically to a panel of usually 3 academics, one of whom will usually be an OU academic reviewer and one of whom will usually have been a panel member during the most recent (re)validation.
+The SQPM will send the proposal for changes electronically to a panel of usually three academics, one of whom will usually be an OU academic reviewer and one of whom will usually have been a panel member during the most recent (re)validation.
 The outcomes will be the same as for a (re)validation event, i.e. a recommendation of either approval or not, which may be with or without conditions and recommendations.

 Where the changes being proposed are of such a magnitude that the programme specification requires significant revision, a full programme revalidation will be required.
 It is also possible that a number of smaller changes made to the programme during the approval period could also lead to a full programme revalidation.
 Changes affecting the assessment or progression of students must receive the explicit written consent of the approved External Examiners for the programme.
+All changes must be requested to the OU by submitting the Programme Change Form to your SQPM.
+Guidelines on how to complete the form are also available for your assistance on the OUVP website.

-All changes will be incorporated into definitive programme handbooks which must be sent to the University before the start of the academic session to which they will apply.
+All changes will be incorporated into definitive programme handbooks which must be sent to the OU before the start of the academic session to which they will apply.